threefoldtecharchive/zosctl/README.md

 # zos
-zos is container manager for [zero-os operating system](https://github.com/threefoldtech/0-core) and it can be used on local or remote zos machine (development mode)
+zos is container manager for [zero-os operating system](https://github.com/threefoldtech/0-core) and it can be used on local or remote zos machine (development mode). using zos you can spawn containers, ssh into them, mount certain directories over ssh and [plenty more](doc/cmds/README.md).

 ## Nim installation
 https://nim-lang.org/install.html (0.19 is required)